Tyler799/Mechwarrior3Guide/Guide.md

 * Alt-tabbing doesn't seem to do anything.
 Teleguy has an alt-tab registry fix that needs to be looked into

+* No audio in the salvage screen (everywhere else appears fine)

+* Binding keys in the controls menu seems iffy.
+Often need to press keys several times.

 # Contributions

 A massive thank you to /u/dei-ex-machina for making the original guide that inspired me to do this one.